eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-22-2/index.md

     -   Bulk node search and bulk add
     -   Ability to save, load and share explorations

-In addition to that, these changes are included:
+In addition to that, these changes are included in v22.2 of eccenca DataManager:

 -   Increase height of Turtle editor in the resource details view.

 In addition to that, multiple performance and stability issues are addressed.

-## eccenca DataPlatform v22.2
+## eccenca DataPlaftorm v22.2.1

+v22.2.1 of eccenca DataManager has the following fixes:

+-   Update of dependencies because of vulnerabilities i.e. Spring Boot.
+-   Addition of logstash runtime dependency as to enable json logging.
+-   GraphDb indices are created without facet option which causes problems.
+-   Fix of memory leak in query monitor which causes high heap usage.
+-   Refactoring of spring integration tests (IT) and inclusion of most tests in the cucumber subproject.

-This version of eccenca DataPlatform ships the following new features:
+v22.2 of eccenca DataPlatform ships the following new features:

 -   Added support for manual query/update cancellation:
     -   active for graphdb, stardog, neptune